thradams/cake/removing_phase_2.md

 //A will expand to B C instead of BC
 ```
 But I don't think we can find intentional samples like this.

-Maybe the preprocessor can have a error/warning for this and the programmer will
+To avoid this problem we sugest an error if the line-continuation
+splits two tokens that tokegether would result in an identifier.
-have to refactor the code in one of these two options
+Then the programmer has to refactoring the code having two options

 ```c
 #define A BC
 //A will expand to BC